weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 - Perform a vector search

 :::info Object vectors
-When you import data into Weaviate, you can:
+When you import data into Weaviate, you can optionally:
 - Have **Weaviate create vectors**, or
 - Specify **custom vectors**.

-This tutorial covers both methods.
+This tutorial demonstrates both methods.
+For the first method, we will use an **inference API**, and show you how you can change it.
 :::

 ### Source data